neurobin/mdx_wikilink_plus/README.md

 url_case | `'none'` | Choose case in the file_path.
 Available options: lowercase, uppercase.
 label_case | `'titlecase'` | Choose case of the label.
 Available options: titlecase, capitalize, none.
 Capitalize will capitalize the first character only. html_class | `'wikilink'` | Set custom HTML classes on the anchor tag.
+It does not add classes rather it resets any previously set value. image_class | `'wikilink-image'` | Set custom HTML classes on the anchor tag.
 It does not add classes rather it resets any previously set value. build_url | `mdx_wikilink_plus.build_url` | A callable that returns the URL string.
 [Default build_url callable](#the-build_url-callable)

 **None of the configs apply on absolute URLs except html_class and build_url.
 (Yes, label_case won't work either)**